 My interests in book history and manuscript studies inspire my teaching, including courses on medieval and early modern literature, women’s literature, and linguistics.
 To situate literary works within material and cultural contexts, I design courses that prompt interdisciplinary and comparative inquiry.
 To learn more about my materially-engaged pedagogy, visit my page on Teaching with Material Culture.

 I have designed and taught a variety of courses on medieval and early modern literature, often with a focus on manuscripts and material culture, art, and/or gender.
+I recently created a multilingual, non-chronological early British literature survey course that uses a comparative structure to place multilingualism and multiculturalism at the center of class discussions.
+To read more about the survey course design and view several versions of the syllabus, visit my page on Teaching a Multilingual British Literature Survey.
 In addition to literature, I teach linguistics, including “History of the English Language” and an online summer course on “Intercultural Discourse” for students undertaking global internships.
 I also have significant experience in curriculum design for first-year writing, as I served as the Graduate Coordinator for First-Year Writing at Emory for two years, and I have taught several of my own first-year and continuing writing courses.